 Upon timely request, students shall be given the opportunity to complete all assignments and tests for full credit.
 As determined by the teacher, the assignments and tests can be reasonably equivalent to, but not necessarily identical to, the assignments and tests missed during the absence.
 Students are encouraged to reach out to their peers in class, check the Blackboard, contact teachers via email, or request a pass to meet with the teacher during their Learn period on the day of their return.
 The goal is for the student to take a role in creating a resolution that does not have an adverse effect on the student or their class grade.
 Requests for missed work can be made at any time, however there is typically a 24-hour turnaround before the work is available for pickup in the school office.

 Long-term absences are exceptions.
 Students planning to go on an approved educational trip are reminded to submit an “Educational Trip Request Form” to the building principal 14 days prior to the trip.
 This form can be obtained in the main office, or on the school’s website.
 Students are encouraged to see their teachers in advance of the trip to secure assignments.
 Homework will only be collected by the office in cases of students who have been absent for three days.

-Parents should notify the school of a pending transfer and/or withdrawal of a child from school.
+Parents should notify the school guidance office of a pending transfer and/or withdrawal of a child from school.
 Please do this two or more days in advance of the withdrawal.
 In this manner, a withdrawal authorization can be prepared and student obligations (school equipment and book return) can be resolved prior to leaving.